ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 **Figure 3: Putting a point in the middle makes it two lines and $$ dx = 5 $$**

 We make them three, we make them four and on and on.
-As we increase the number of points (essentially increasing the number of line) between x1 and x2, we decrease the distance between two adjacent intermediate points.
+As we increase the number of points (essentially increasing the number of lines) between x1 and x2, we decrease the distance between two adjacent intermediate points.
 This is what the concept of `limit` really is.
 In our case, we reduce the `dx` to almost 0.
-If we write down the slope with this concept along with putting ($$ y = f(x) $$ and $$ x2 = x1 + dx $$), we get the following:
+If we write down the slope with this concept along with putting ($$ y = f(x) $$ and $$ x2 = x + dx $$), we get the following:

 > $$ \lim_{dx\to0} \frac{f(x+dx) - f(x)}{dx} $$

 > Differentiation is pretty much finding the slope of a curve at a point!

-At one time in the past, the biggest scientists in europe made a fuss about how to write this and the modern notation is commonly written as $$ \frac{dy}{dx} $$.
+At one time in the past, the biggest scientists in europe made a fuss about how to write this and in the modern notation, it is commonly written as $$ \frac{dy}{dx} $$.

 All this sounds cool!
 But then what is `integration` exactly?
 We will take a U-turn from here.
 Let us take a plot again, this time a simple straight line with one constant value
-- which happens to be the slope that we measured in figure 1.
+- which happens to be the slope that we measured in figure 2.
 So, if we want the area under this curve, it is simply the area of the rectangle that will give us one `value`.

 ![Figure 4: Plotting the line]({{site.url}}/assets/images/calculus-basics/figure_4.png)